MurmurationsNetwork/MurmurationsDocumentation/docs/faqs/schema.md

 An add-on schema shares the same fields with a base schema, but includes other fields that are specific to a sector, industry, region, etc.

-For example, consider two organizations, one issuing a complementary currency and another focused on regenerative agriculture.
+Consider two organizations, one issuing a complementary currency and another focused on regenerative agriculture.
 Both entities will share the fields in the organizations schema, but they can each have a different add-on schema with fields specific to their focus.

-The benefit of having a base schema is that one can search for nearby organizations (i.e., "find all organizations within a 50km radius from me") just by searching on the base schema, making a wider range of organizations discoverable.
-One can still search more specifically by specifying an add-on schema and widening the geographic range if needed.
+Using base schemas increases interoperability and discoverability, while add-on schemas increase specificity.
+For example, one can search using a base schema to find all profiles which match the base schema AND any add-on schemas, making a wider range of profiles discoverable.
+Alternatively, one can search using an add-on schema to find just the specific profiles which match the add-on schema.